2012 New York state elections: State Senate

-Democrats also gained seats in Senate Districts 17 (where Democrat Simcha Felder defeated Republican incumbent David Storobin) and 55 (where Ted O'Brien defeated Sean Hanna).

-In Senate District 46—a new district that was created through the redistricting process following the 2010 census—the Republican candidate who was sworn in as the victor was later found, following a recount, to have lost the election.
-Republican George Amedore was sworn in to the State Senate following the election, but a recount revealed that Democrat Cecilia Tkaczyk had defeated Amedore by 18 votes; therefore, Amedore vacated the seat, becoming the shortest-tenured senator in modern New York history.
+Democrats also gained seats in Senate Districts 17 where Democrat Simcha Felder defeated Republican incumbent David Storobin and 55 where Ted O'Brien defeated Sean Hanna.
+In Senate District 46, which was a new district that was created through the redistricting process following the 2010 census, the Republican candidate who was sworn in as the victor was later found, following a recount, to have lost the election.
+Republican George Amedore was sworn into the State Senate following the election, but a recount revealed that Democrat Cecilia Tkaczyk had defeated Amedore by 18 votes; therefore, Amedore vacated the seat, becoming the shortest-tenured senator in modern New York history.
+Thus, Democrats flipped three seats and won a newly created fourth.

 While 33 Democrats prevailed on Election Day, the Democratic Party did not regain control of the Senate.
 On December 4, 2012, Senate Republicans announced a power-sharing deal with the five-member Independent Democratic Conference, which had defected from the Senate Democratic leadership in 2011.
 Under that agreement, Republican Leader Dean Skelos and IDC Leader Jeff Klein would alternate every two weeks as Temporary President of the Senate.
-The agreement allowed the Republicans and the IDC to jointly control the Senate in spite of the Democrats' 33-30 numerical advantage.
-In addition, Democratic Senator-elect Simcha Felder stated that he would caucus with the Republicans.
+The agreement allowed the Republicans and the IDC to jointly control the Senate despite the Democrats' 33-30 numerical advantage.
+In addition, Democratic senator-elect Simcha Felder stated that he would caucus with the Republicans.